diptansh-1/ecommerce/README.md

 └── types/                # TypeScript type definitions
 ```

+## Technical Decisions and Architecture

+### Frontend Architecture
+- **Next.js 15**: Utilizing the latest Next.js features including App Router for improved routing and server components
+- **TypeScript**: Type-safe code to reduce bugs and improve developer experience
+- **Tailwind CSS v4**: Utility-first CSS framework for rapid UI development with the latest features
+- **Component Structure**: Modular component architecture for reusability and maintainability

+### State Management
+- **Zustand**: Chosen for its simplicity and performance compared to Redux or Context API for global state
+- **React Context**: Used specifically for theme management with next-themes
+- **Local Storage**: Implemented for persistent cart and user preferences across sessions

+### Authentication
+- **Clerk**: Selected for its modern authentication features, ease of integration, and security benefits
+- **Custom Middleware**: Implemented to protect routes and API endpoints while maintaining flexibility

+### Data Fetching Strategy
+- **Server Components**: Leveraging Next.js server components for data fetching to reduce client-side JavaScript
+- **API Routes**: Custom API routes for server-side operations and data manipulation
+- **MongoDB**: NoSQL database chosen for flexibility in schema design and scalability

+### Performance Considerations
+- **Image Optimization**: Using Next.js Image component for automatic image optimization
+- **Code Splitting**: Automatic code splitting for faster page loads and better user experience
+- **Incremental Static Regeneration**: Implemented for product pages to balance fresh content and performance

 ## API Integration

 The application uses the following public API endpoints from FakeStoreAPI: